Detective Stewart Swinson killed himself, coroner rules

 Coroner Michael Sheffield found that Mr Swinson killed himself.

-Mr Swinson, a triathlete, suffered recurring bouts of depression and had previously tried to kill himself in 1993, Teesside Coroner's Court heard.'Remarkable gentleman'
+Mr Swinson, a triathlete, suffered recurring bouts of depression and had previously tried to kill himself in 1993, Teesside Coroner's Court heard.

 The inquest was told how Mr Swinson had spoken to a mental health nurse the day before he died